alidcast/rogue.js/README.md

 How come you don't need any upfront route configuration anymore?
 Since we assume you're using React Router 4 (why wouldn't you be!?), we can [walk your component tree](#walking-your-app-tree) and use the same logic as your router to know which routes will be called so that we can handle SSR for them.

 As an added benefit, because Rogue is a newer framework, we can use Parcel as our application bundler.
 One of the top complaints of existing SSR frameworks is slow build times, but they'll tell you it's not their fault, they rely on Webpack.
 Well, we don't!
-So not only to we avoid maintaining a complex build setup (Parcel is zero configuration too!), but you'll get faster build times and a better developer experience.
+Not only do we avoid maintaining a complex build setup (Parcel is zero configuration too!), but you'll get faster build times and a better developer experience.

 TLDR; React + React Router 4 + Parcel + App.js = SSR Heaven